PoisotLab/ms_network_prediction/manuscript.md

 have, and choose the model with the smallest error---however this approach inevitably results in _overfitting_.
 One approach to avoid overfitting is using information criteria (e.g., AIC, BIC, MDL) based around the heuristic that good models maximise the ratio of information provided by the model to the number of parameters it has.
 However, when the intended use-case of a model is prediction the relevant form of validation is _predictive accuracy_, which should be tested with _cross-validation_.
 Cross-validation methods divide the original dataset into two---one which is used to fit the model (called the _training_ set) and one used to validate its predictive accuracy on the data that it hasn't "seen" yet (called the _test_ set) [@Bishop2006PatRec].
-This procedure is often repeated across different test and training subdivisions of the dataset to determine the uncertainty associated with our measurement due to our choice of test and training sets [@Arlot2010SurCro], in the same conceptual vein as data bootstrapping.
+This procedure is often repeated across different test and training subdivisions of the dataset (either picked randomly or stratified by some criteria, like balance between positive and negative interactions in the case study) to determine the uncertainty associated with our measurement due to our choice of test and training sets [@Arlot2010SurCro], in the same conceptual vein as data bootstrapping: the mean value of the validation metric gives an overall estimate of its performance, and the variance around this mean represents the effect of using different data for training and testing.
+In a robust model/dataset combination, we expect this variance to be low, although there are no prescriptive guidelines as to how little variance is acceptable;
+the choice of whether to use a model is often left to the best judgement of the modeller.

 We still have to define what _predictive accuracy_ means in the context of interaction network prediction.
 In the proof-of-concept, we used